1999AZZAR/live-chat-widget/README.md

 ## Supported Languages

-The widget supports instant welcome message generation in all these languages (and more can be added):
+The widget backend can generate a welcome message in any language the AI model supports.
+The following languages are explicitly mapped to their full names for generating the welcome message prompt, but other language codes will also work:

 - en: English
 - id: Bahasa Indonesia